So, you want to know what it takes to become a people manager? Well, you’ve come to the right place!

 To put it simply…you can’t manage if you can’t manage people.

-Being a manager is difficult, as what works for one team or one person seldom applies to everyone.
+Being a manager is difficult because what works for one team or one person seldom applies to everyone.

 What is a people manager?